kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 "Core Metrics": A set of metrics described in the [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) whose purpose is to provide system components with metrics for the purpose of [resource feasibility checking](https://github.com/eBay/Kubernetes/blob/master/docs/design/resources.md#the-resource-model) or node resource management.

 ### Background
 The [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) proposal contains a blueprint for a set of metrics referred to as "Core Metrics".
-The purpose of this proposal is to specify what those metrics are, and how they will be collected on the node.
+The purpose of this proposal is to specify what those metrics are, and by what means they are exposed to system components.

 Kubernetes vendors cAdvisor into its codebase, and the kubelet uses cAdvisor as a library that enables it to collect metrics on containers.
 The kubelet can then combine container-level metrics from cAdvisor with the kubelet's knowledge of k8s constructs (e.g. pods) to produce the kubelet Summary statistics, which provides metrics for use by the kubelet, or by users through the [Summary API](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/api/v1alpha1/stats/types.go).  cAdvisor works by collecting metrics at an interval (10 seconds, by default), and the kubelet then simply queries these cached metrics whenever it has a need for them.